 - Office clerk

-Between 2014 and 2024, job openings for secretaries and administrative assistants were predicted to increase 3%, according to the U.S. Bureau of Labor Statistics (BLS).
-The median salary among secretaries and administrative assistants - except those specializing in executive, legal or medical fields - was $33,910 in 2015, per the BLS.
+Between 2018 and 2028, job openings for secretaries and administrative assistants were predicted to decrease by 7%, according to the U.S. Bureau of Labor Statistics (BLS).
+The median salary among secretaries and administrative assistants - except those specializing in executive, legal or medical fields - was $36,630 in 2018, per the BLS.